rmlevy1/dsc-regularization-recap-v2-1-nyc-ds-021720/README.md

 ## Key Takeaways

-- Regularization discourages overly complex models by penalizing the loss function
+- Regularization discourages overly complex models by penalizing the loss function.
 - Lasso and Ridge are two commonly used so-called regularization techniques
 - In Ridge regression, the cost function is changed by adding a penalty term to the square of the magnitude of the coefficients
 - Ridge regression is often also referred to as L2 Norm Regularization